-A new study in Nature Climate Change, “Value wild animals’ carbon services to fill the biodiversity financing gap,” highlights not only that there is a gap in financing for biodiversity, but also how to fill it.
-Dr. Fabio Berzaghi argues that due to the inability to measure adequately and therefore value biodiversity and ecosystem services, private markets for funding Nature-based Solutions (NBS) have not been developed.
+A new study in Nature Climate Change, “Value wild animals’ carbon services to fill the biodiversity financing gap,” highlights not only that there is a gap in financing for biodiversity but also how to fill it.
+Dr. Fabio Berzaghi argues that due to the inability to measure adequately and, therefore, value biodiversity and ecosystem services, private markets for funding Nature-based Solutions (NBS) have not been developed.

 Bridging the biodiversity financing gap

-The current investors in NBS, governments, and philanthropists, cannot fund the amount needed to protect and restore biodiversity alone.
+The current investors in NBS, governments, and philanthropists cannot fund the amount needed to protect and restore biodiversity alone.
 This has led to a ‘biodiversity financing gap’ estimated at US$100-300 billion annually.
 However, putting a value on ecosystem services provided by wild animals could be the solution to fill this gap by attracting investments into conserving individual species.

 So, how would this work?
 While we know that conserving and restoring animal populations is a boon for biodiversity, the climate change mitigation potential of these actions has been a less common narrative.
 We talk about the potential of tree and plant-centered restoration as a way to sequester more carbon from the atmosphere, essentially valuing the carbon services provided by them.

-This new methodology will allow us to do the same for animals, putting a value on carbon services they provide and giving incentives to private investors.
-A main way forward for this is to focus on the multiple benefits provided by iconic species, which now includes valuation of the services they can provide to address climate change.
+This new methodology will allow us to do the same for animals, putting a value on the carbon services they provide and giving incentives to private investors.
+A main way forward for this is to focus on the multiple benefits provided by iconic species, which now includes the valuation of the services they can provide to address climate change.

 The example of African forest elephants

 One Earth just released a new list of iconic species mapped out to each of the 185 bioregions.
 These are keystone or ecologically significant animal species that we identified to represent the unique biogeography of each location.
-Take the African forest elephant (Loxodonta cyclotis) for example; this species represents the Gulf of Guinea Coastal Forests & Mangroves bioregion, which encompasses the tropical forests and mangroves lining the coasts of Gabon, Equatorial Guinea, Cameroon, and Nigeria.
+Take the African forest elephant (Loxodonta cyclotis) for example, this species represents the Gulf of Guinea Coastal Forests & Mangroves bioregion, which encompasses the tropical forests and mangroves lining the coasts of Gabon, Equatorial Guinea, Cameroon, and Nigeria.

-These elephants are listed as Critically Endangered on the IUCN Red List, and are under threat from poaching and rapid land use change.
+These elephants are listed as Critically Endangered on the IUCN Red List and are under threat from poaching and rapid land use change.
 These threats are not only bad news for the conservation of the species but also for climate change, as African forest elephants play a keystone role in their habitat as “ecosystem engineers.”

-Unlike their larger counterparts, the African elephant (Loxodonta africana), African forest elephants spend most of their time in dense rainforest, trampling smaller plants and trees as they move through the forest.
+Unlike their larger counterparts, the African elephant (Loxodonta africana), African forest elephants spend most of their time in dense rainforests, trampling smaller plants and trees as they move through the forest.
 This, in turn, decreases the density and allows larger trees to grow — capturing more carbon.

 But like their savannah-dwelling relatives, African forest elephants also disperse seeds through their waste and fertilize the ground in the process.
 All of this combined allows for more carbon capture in their ecosystem by opening gaps in the canopy and providing better soil for tree species to grow.